IIIF/awesome-iiif/readme.md

 - [iNQUIRE demo](http://inquire.armtest.uk/) is a demo of an open-source IIIF-compliant research and discovery platform.
 This is the IIIF-compliant version of the platform driving [Digital Bodleian] (http://digital.bodleian.ox.ac.uk/).
 - [iNQUIRE source](https://github.com/armadillo-systems/inquire) is the Github repository for iNQUIRE.
 - [Musiclibs](https://musiclibs.net) provides cross-library search of thousands of musical scores and manuscripts.
+- [IIIF Discovery in Japan](http://iiif2.dl.itc.u-tokyo.ac.jp/s/iiif/page/home) is a prototype discovery system for IIIF resources in Japan

 ### Import to Viewers